If you are into precise measurements and exact steps this tutorial is not for you!

 After I folded the waistband down, I did a crazy top stitch.
 I just picked out a random random, fun stitch on my machine.
 The goal was attempting to blend my not so straight lines together.
 Check out the above picture to really see what I mean.

 I couldn’t seem to get my head in any of them.
 I’d say out of 30 pics I took, 60% were blurry and none included my head.
 Oh well, you get the point.
 It’s cute, simple ,and super stinkin’ easy to sew.

 There you have it…

 Just for fun, check out my ridiculous photo shoot.
-I had to tape the clothespins to the door, and then shoot super fast before the clothes pins fell off.
+I had to tape the clothespins to the soon to be kitchen door organizer, and then shoot super fast before the clothes pins fell off.
 I got a lot of this… Good times 🙂

 Have you ever made a skirt from a pillowcase?
 Made anything else from pillow cases?
 Have you ever tried to take a picture of an outfit you’re wearing?
 It’s so hard.
 Any tips on that?
 I’d love to hear…